ccodwg/Covid19CanadaArchive/README.md

 ### Quebec

-When both French and English data files are available, French files should be considered definitive (and in many cases, these files have been captured in the archive for a longer duration).
+When both French and English data files are available, French files should generally be considered definitive (and in many cases, these files have been captured in the archive for a longer duration).
 The English versions of files avaiable in both languages will always have their directories marked with "-en" at the end.

 * [Data on COVID-19 in Québec (province)](https://www.quebec.ca/sante/problemes-de-sante/a-z/coronavirus-2019/situation-coronavirus-quebec/)
     * [Webpage EN](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/situation-coronavirus-in-quebec/): [qc/qc-webpage-en/qc-webpage-en.html](https://drive.google.com/drive/folders/1dpolshJwFvHWZQxOG58LY-l0pztntYdi)